If you and your spouse acquire rental property during the

 Have Your Rental Property Appraised

 Regardless of the option you choose, you may want to have your property professionally appraised before finalizing your divorce.
 Shapiro Family Law can recommend real estate professionals who can appraise your rental property.
-Having your rental property
+Having your rental property appraised will help you determine its value and whether it is a marital asset or liability.

 If you or your spouse do not want your rental property appraised, you would then have to reach an agreement on value; this is not recommended.